 Overview

-This Part D describes the minimum additional functional, interface and data requirements of ESME where one or more Auxiliary Load Control Switches are installed within ESME.
+This Part D describes the minimum additional functional, interface and data requirements of ESME where one or more Auxiliary Load Control Switches (ALCS) are installed within ESME.
 Additional requirements applied by this Part D are a continuation of the Part A Section of the same name (where relevant as modified by Part B or Part C) and hence must also be met by ESME within which one or more Auxiliary Load Control Switches are installed.

 Functional Requirements